TypeScriptToLua/TypeScriptToLua.github.io/docs/external-lua-code.md

 title: External Lua Code
 ---

 As of `0.40.0`, tstl supports module resolution for libraries, which means you can _use_ and _create_ npm packages containing `.lua` files.
-You can also include lua source files directly into your source code.
+You can also include Lua source files directly into your source code.

 ## Adding Lua files to your project sources

-You can simply add a lua file as part of your project sources if you add [a declaration file](./advanced/writing-declarations.md) with the same name.
+You can simply add a Lua file as part of your project sources if you add [a declaration file](./advanced/writing-declarations.md) with the same name.
 You can then simply import the Lua code in your TypeScript.
 Your project should look like:

 ```
 main.ts